 European Air Operations: The RAF drops leaflets over Warsaw after dark.
 In an odd interlude during the Phony War, one of the Whitleys lands by mistake in a field behind the Siegfried Line.
-The startled inhabitants not only do not call the authorities, they chat with the British airmen and refuel their plane.
+The startled inhabitants not only do not call the authorities, but they also chat with the British airmen and refuel their plane.
 They take off again before the authorities arrive amidst some small-arms fire.

 Military Intelligence: Alan Turing's Government Code and Cypher School group at Bletchley Park makes a giant stride in reading German codes.
 Its first working Bombe, the "Victory," is completed at the British Tabulating Machine Company at Letchworth, Hertfordshire.
-The Bombe goes operational and begins reading some German codes in virtually real time.
+The Bombe goes operational and begins reading some German codes in virtually real-time.

 Terrorism: Indian nationalist Udham Singh is charged with the assassination of Sir Michael O'Dwyer, colonial ex-governor of Punjab.

 US Government: Undersecretary of State Sumner Welles returns to Rome.

 Czechoslovakia: There is unrest on the first anniversary of the German takeover.
 The SS imposes harsh discipline with numerous arrests.